AngomRanjan/OTP-Calci/README.md

 ## Show your support

-Give a ⭐️ if you like this project!
+Give a [⭐️](../../stargazers) if you like this project!

 ## Acknowledgments

-- Microverse Team
+- The Odin Project Team
 - My Family

 ## 📝 License